texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 ## Exercise 3.2.3:

-Write a program that asks the user for two numbers, and then prints out the sum of the two numbers.
+Write a new program that asks the user for two numbers, and then prints out the sum of the two numbers.
 Hint: Use multiple cin commands.

 {{ site.data.alerts.callout_red_cup }}
 [Exercise 3.2.1, Exercise 3.2.2, Exercise 3.2.3]